COMSYS/SymbolicLivenessAnalysis/README.md

   * GNU regex: [http://lists.gnu.org/archive/html/bug-gnu-utils/2018-04/msg00006.html](http://lists.gnu.org/archive/html/bug-gnu-utils/2018-04/msg00006.html)

-## Additional Requirements
+## Requirements

+We recommend to compile our version of KLEE against **LLVM 3.8.1**.
+For information on how to compile KLEE in general, please refer to README-CMake.md.

-In addition to the usual requirements of KLEE, we use CryptoPP (Version 7.0) to generate BLAKE2b hashes.
+In addition to the usual requirements of KLEE, we use CryptoPP (Version 7.0.0) to generate BLAKE2b hashes (for fingerprint creation).
 If CMake does not find CryptoPP, it automatically switches to a SHA1 implementation included in this repository.

 If CryptoPP is located at a custom location on your system, you can use the following to tell CMake where to find it: